codenvibes/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 File: [1-what_happen_when_diagram]()
 </summary>

-Add a schema to your blog post illustrating the flow of the request created when you type `https://www.google.com` in your browser and press Enter.
+Add a schema to your blog post illustrating the flow of the request created when you type `https://www.google.com` in your browser and press `Enter`.

 The diagram should show: